Big surprise!? Dog training is less important than socializing your dog!

 Many dog owners claim "my dog is very well socialized!", or worse they believe "my puppy is SO sociable, he greets and plays with every person!" - but in most cases I get to know, the dog owner couldn't be misled more:

-Only once you're sure that dog socialization is your first priority, give the right dog training some consideration too.
+Only once you're sure that comprehensive and systematic dog socialization is your first priority, give the right dog training some consideration too.